Tenby: Transport

+Buses are mainly run by First Cymru, although National Express and Taf Valley Coaches also run services in the town.

 The nearest airport is Cardiff International.

 Sport

 Tenby United RFC, a rugby union club has existed since 1876.
 It is a member of the Welsh Rugby Union.

 In 1970, the Tenby Sea Swimming Association started the Boxing Day Swim.
 Each swimmer who enters for a charity receives a medal.

 Tenby hosts the Welsh Ironman Triathlon in September.
 There is also the Tenby Aces Cycling Club and the 18-hole Tenby Golf Course that provides links golf by the coast.